 Common causes of home insurance losses in Texas

-Home damage caused by nature is a common homeowner occurrence, but this is one of the reasons why you have insurance.
+In Texas, there are some types of claims that are more common than others.
+Home damage caused by nature is a common occurrence and is one of the reasons why you should have insurance.

 - Water damage, including plumbing issues and burst pipes, but not including flood damage